Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution

-When the donor is more massive than the accretor ($q>1$), isotropic re-emission efficiently extracts orbital AM ($\gamma >1$).
+When the donor is more massive than the accretor ($q>1$), isotropic reemission efficiently extracts orbital AM ($\gamma >1$).
 This is because the donor orbits closer to the system's center of mass, meaning most of the orbital AM resides in the accretor’s orbit.
 As expected, the AM carried away by the lost mass decreases as the mass ratio decreases.
-In contrast, for the Jeans mode, $\gamma$ increases as the accretor becomes more massive than the donor ($q<1$), since most of the orbital AM is then contained within the donor’s orbit.
-In both modes, $\gamma = 1$ when the donor and the accretor have the same mass.
+In contrast, for the Jeans mode, $\gamma$ increases as the accretor becomes more massive than the donor ($q<1$), since most of the orbital AM resides then in the donor’s orbit.
+When the donor and the accretor have equal masses, then $\gamma = 1$ in both modes.

 $L_2$ mass loss consistently yields the highest $\gamma$ across most of the parameter space.
-This is due to the long lever arm of the $L_2$ point relative to the center of mass ($D_{\rm L2}$ in Fig.~\ref{fig:L2_mass_loss}).
+This is due to the long lever arm of the $L_2$ point ($D_{\rm L2}$ in Fig.~\ref{fig:L2_mass_loss}) relative to the system's center of mass.
 As the length of the lever arm changes with orbital parameters, so does the value of $\gamma$ (solid lines in Fig.~\ref{fig:different_gammas}).
 Specifically, it increases with decreasing eccentricity across all mass ratios.
 Moreover, increasingly supersynchronous donors (i.e., higher $f_{\rm don}$) result in lower $\gamma$ values; a trend that is more pronounced for less massive donors ($q < 1$).
 We conclude that $L_2$ mass loss is by far the most efficient mechanism for extracting orbital AM over a broad range of mass ratios $q$, eccentricities $e$, and donor spin factors $f_{\rm don}$.

 \begingroup

 \endgroup